foursquare/FSQLocationBroker/README.md

 Broker Methods and Properties
 =============================
-You can access the shared pointer singleton for the locatiom broker via the `shared` method.
+You can access the shared pointer singleton for the location broker via the `shared` method.
 If you want to use a custom subclass of FSQLocationBroker in your app, you should first set your subclass's class by calling the `setSharedClass:` method on the base FSQLocationBroker.
 This will cause the base implementation of `[FSQLocationBroker shared]` to forward onto the `shared` method of the class you specify and avoid creating multiple singletons.

 You can add location or region monitoring subscribers to the broker using the following methods:
 ```objc